[Skip to Content]

 • Strollers or baby seats may not be taken into the stands or left in section entrances.

-• Please see Fan Services for assistance with these items.
+• Please see Guest Services for assistance with these items.

 • Our camera policy is different for each event, based on the requests of the teams or promoters.
 Our standard policy allows cameras with lenses less than 75mm, provided they do not obstruct the view of other fans.
 Professional cameras or any other audio/video recording equipment are not allowed in the building without the appropriate working media credential.
 Generally, for most concerts, cameras are prohibited.
 For Toronto Marlies games, cameras with lenses over 75mm are allowed provided they do not obstruct the view of other fans.
 Video cameras are not permitted.